 Expires Headers are rather simple in how they work.
 They tell the browser how long to store a file in the cache so subsequent page views and visits they don't have to download the file again.
 You are right to assume Expires Headers don't improve page speed for a first time visit as this visitor would have to download all the files for the first time.
 Using Expires Headers helps increase load times for returning visitors.

 You can set Expires headers on specific files or even file types.
 Then when the browser comes to the website it can see when was the last time it downloaded the specific file types.
 If it was recently it will display them from the cache, if you haven't visited the site in a while it will download the newest version from the web server.

 The idea is to set late expiry times for items that don't change on your website (logo, colours etc).
 Set short expiry times for things that change regularly.

-Adding Expires Headers is import to reduce HTTP requests which reduces the time it take for the server to communicate with the browser.
+Adding Expires Headers is important to reduce HTTP requests which reduces the time it take for the server to communicate with the browser.
 It also allows your users to reuse the cache files that have been stored in the browser to reduce the amount of files they need to download.

 First you need to decide on what files you update often and what file types don't get updated often.
 A common list of file types we see a lot are: